Travel Insurance Cancellation Cover

 Bad weather or natural disasters

-If your flight or cruise is cancelled due to severe weather or a natural disaster, such as a volcanic eruption, tornado, or bushfire, you may be able to claim for transport, accommodation and other pre-paid expenses.
-Most insurers also offer cancellation cover if your home in Australia is affected by a natural disaster, and you need to defend it or if it is rendered uninhabitable by a flood, fire, or explosion.
+If your transport, like a flight or cruise is cancelled due to severe weather or a natural disaster, such as a volcanic eruption, tornado, or bushfire, you may be able to claim for transport, accommodation and other pre-paid expenses.
+Many insurers also offer cancellation cover if your home in Australia is affected by a natural disaster, and you need to defend it or if it is rendered uninhabitable by a flood, fire, or explosion.

 Sickness or injury

-If you become injured or ill and become unfit to travel, or if you have to return home if a medical practitioner notifies the insurer that you are unfit to continue with your trip.
-You will need this in writing and it generally cannot be from an undeclared pre-existing medical condition.
+If you become injured or ill and wind up being unfit to travel, or if you have to return home once a medical practitioner notifies the insurer that you are unfit to continue with your trip you may be covered for the cancellation costs for the remainder of your trip.
+You will need this judgement from the medical practitioner in writing and generally you will not be covered if the acute illness or injury is as a result of an undeclared pre-existing medical condition.

 Sickness or injury of a family member

-If you need to return home or cancel a trip because a family member is unwell or there has been a death of a close family member.
-This is subject to limitations - most insurers do not cover if the relative is over 80-85, if they were hospitalised due to a pre-existing medical condition, or the relative resides outside Australia or New Zealand.
+If you need to return home or cancel a trip because a family member is unwell or there has been a death of a close family member you may be covered.
+This is subject to limitations - for example, most insurers do not cover if the relative is over 80-85, if they were hospitalised due to a pre-existing medical condition, or the relative resides outside Australia or New Zealand.
 Check out our guide on family emergencies for more.

 Strikes, civil unrest or riots

-If a strike, civil unrest or riot directly affects your flights or accommodation.
-If the unrest or rioting hasn’t directly affected your travel arrangements, cancelling your trip may be considered by your insurer as a ‘change of mind’ scenario, which is generally not claimable.
+If a strike, civil unrest or riot directly affects your flights or accommodation the cancellation costs may be covered.
+If the unrest or rioting hasn’t directly affected your travel arrangements, cancelling your trip may be considered by your insurer as a ‘change of mind’ scenario, which is generally not covered or claimable.

 Accident en route

-If you missed your flight/booked transport because of a motor vehicle accident, railway accident or marine accident en route and you can prove that there was no other way for you to get to your transport carrier.
-You will generally need a letter from an authority, such as the police or transport provider to prove the accident happened.
+If you missed your flight/booked transport because of a motor vehicle accident, railway accident or marine accident en route to the booked transport and you can prove that there was no other way for you to get to your transport carrier your cancellation costs may be covered.
+You will generally need a letter from an authority, such as the police or transport provider to prove the accident happened, so be sure to secure this if you find yourself in this position.

 Theft of passports, travel documents or credit cards